Homeowner tips for financial success

 - Did the interest rate dip enough to offset amortization effects?

 - Do you need to drop your payment due to hardship in order to keep your home?

 - Is there a product you can switch to that can meet your needs better for the short or long term?

-About one third of refinancing does not even benefit the homeowner.
+About one third of refinancing do not even benefit homeowners.
 This is because mortgage loan officers use monthly payment to justify refinancing, which can make a bad financial decision look good due to the factors we discussed above.

 So how can you win at refinancing and set yourself up for success?
 You need the tools to independently evaluate refinancing options based on your unique situation and goals.